RedstoneMedia/SussyLauncher/README.md

 # Sussy Launcher
-A verry simple mod launcher/loader for the game Amoung Us.
+A verry simple mod launcher/loader for the game Among Us.

 Wirtten using rust tauri and svelte.